 You may arrive after I get home from work, any time between 6:00 pm and 10:00 pm.
 If I have an evening commitment and will get home later than 6:00 pm, I'll let you know in our initial communication (I'm seldom out later than 10:30 pm).

-If you're a partier, a heavy drinker, or a smoker, I'm afraid my place is not for you.
+If you're a partier, a heavy drinker, or a smoker, I'm afraid my house is not for you.
 (Smoking is not permitted in my house or anywhere on my property, including outside.)

-Before sending me a request, take the time to describe yourself in your profile.
+Before sending me a request, it would be great if you could take the time to describe yourself in your profile.
 Knowing a little about you (for example, where are you from?
-What brings you to Buffalo/Western New York?
+What brings you to the Buffalo area?
+What do you plan to do while you are here?
 What are your interests?
-What sort of work do you do? ) can also help me be a better host.
+What sort of work do you do? ) can help me be a better host.

 I don't allow pets.